Maxim Pavlenko

-Maxim Pavlenko (максим павленко; born 4 June 2002) is a Kazakhstani professional ice hockey goaltender currently playing for the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
+Maxim Pavlenko (Максим Павленко; born 4 June 2002) is a Kazakh professional ice hockey goaltender currently playing for Khimik Voskresensk of the All-Russian Hockey League (VHL).

 Playing career

 As a youth, Pavlenko played for Snezhnye Barsy, the youth affiliate of the KHL's Barys Astana.
 In 2019, he was named the best goaltender in the first-ever Kazakhstan Youth Cup.
 Pavlenko won the Kazakhstan Hockey Cup by winning the Pro Hokei Ligasy with Nomad Astana for the 2022–23 season.
 The team went on the represent Kazakhstan in the 2023–24 IIHF Continental Cup, eventually winning the competition.
 He then spent two seasons with HC Ryazan of the Russian VHL.
 In total, he appeared in thirty-two games for the team, posting a 9-16-1 record, a 2.44 GAA, a .919 SV%, and two shutouts.

 In June 2025, it was announced that Pavlenko had joined the Wilkes-Barre/Scranton Penguins on a 1-year American Hockey League contract for the 2025–26 season.
 He signed the contract on his twenty-third birthday.
 With the signing, he became just the ninth-ever Kazakh player to sign for an AHL club and the first in fifteen years.
 Pavlenko won his debut for the club, a 2–1 pre-season shootout victory over the Hershey Bears on 3 October.
 He stopped seventeen of eighteen shots he faced in the game and all three shots in the shootout.

 Later in October 2025, Pavlenko was assigned to the Pittsburgh Penguins' ECHL affiliate, the Wheeling Nailers.
 He was the team's starting goaltender against the Cincinnati Cyclones to open the 2025–26 season.
 He made twenty-seven saves on thirty shots to win his full North American debut 5–3.

 On 5 November 2025, Pavlenko was recalled to the Baby Pens after regular starter Sergei Murashov was called up to the Pittsburgh Penguins.
 He made his AHL debut two days later in relief of Filip Larsson, stopping sixteen of seventeen shots in two periods against the Rochester Americans, ultimately being credited with the loss.
 On 9 November, Pavlenko earned his first AHL start, win, and shutout, defeating the Utica Comets 4–0 at home.